Poilon/graphql-rails-api/README.md

 "street != 'candlewood lane' && (city.name != 'Berlin' || user.email == 'jason@gmail.com')"
 ```

-### order_by argument
+### Order query result argument
-It is a non mandatory string argument used to order the returned data.
+`order_by` is a non mandatory string argument used to order the returned data.
 With the model above the following order_by values can be used :
 ```ruby
 "street DESC"